 SAGE MOUNTAIN RESEARCH

-Investment grade fixed income was down again in Q3 as rates rose, while high yield outperformed as credit spreads remained tight.
+Investment grade fixed income was down modestly in Q2 as rates rose slightly, while high yield outperformed as credit spreads tightened.

 Illustrative current positioning and asset class views

-- Unlike recent years, holding cash remains an attractive option.
+- Unlike recent years, holding cash is now a much more attractive option.
 With yields on money market funds near 5.00% or higher, we strategically utilize those high yielding cash instruments to earn income while ensuring we meet clients’ liquidity needs.

-- US Investment Grade: The strengthening economy has been supportive of credit markets, both high yield and investment grade.
-Spreads are tight and thus may be fully valued for now.
+- US Investment Grade: In terms of valuation, the current level of credit spreads is right around the 10yr average.
+The bullish scenario would be falling inflation, moderate but positive GDP growth, and low volatility overall.
+A deeper recession is the most obvious potential negative factor.
 We are tactically allocated to AAA CLOs as they offer higher yields than investment grade corporate bonds and comparable yields to municipal bonds net of taxes.

 - US High Yield & Leveraged Loans: Most analysts expect an erosion in the economy and corporate fundamentals to slightly push out spreads of higher risk credit investments.
 However, the economy has experienced less distress and more resiliency than expected.
 A continuation of that trend would likely result in tighter spreads and higher prices.

 - US: We expect a weaker second half for stocks this year relative to the strong first half returns as consumers reduce spending and delayed corporate investments start to bite.
 However, market momentum is strong, and there is a pronounced tendency for a strong first half to be followed by a positive second half for stocks.
 Further spending on AI is likely to favor the U.S. on a relative basis.